 Rearview cameras are thought to prevent accidents such as backing up over children or elderly.

 These cameras can help increase a driver’s range of vision, but they are not replacements for using a rearview mirror and physically turning around and checking your surroundings also.
 Weather and other issues may affect feature performance, so continue to be cautious.

 Make sure to always read the owner’s manual of your vehicle and your camera for information about feature limitations.
 Also, if you opt to install the camera yourself rather than paying for professional installation, read the instructions carefully.

 Some backup camera kits come with USB connectivity, while others use your car’s cigarette lighter for power.
 The latest models use a digital wireless signal.

 Right now, rearview cameras do not qualify most drivers for discounts, but they are good safety tools nonetheless.
 Use our free comparison tool to make sure you have all the available discounts on your policy!

 What is a car insurance company’s view of the rear-view camera?

 Car insurance companies are always looking for ways to make cars and driving safer.
 It’s just common sense.

 The safer our driving activities become, the less money the insurance companies pay out in claims every year, and the better off we all are.

-Therefore, it is standard procedure for insurance companies to reward safety features by providing premium discounts for those cars that have them.
+Therefore, it is a standard procedure for insurance companies to reward safety features by providing premium discounts for those cars that have them.
 Conversely, cars with no safety features pay higher rates.